ichthala/RIT_Hack/README.md

 RIT_Hack
 ========

 You are now on the first_scaffold branch.
 A basic User scaffold (Model, View, and Controller components) has been created for you.
 Check app/models, app/controllers, and app/views to see what new files were added.
+Also check db/migrate/, and you'll see a new file that specifies a migration (i.e.: How should database rows be represented as, or migrated to, code objects?).
 Now you can add more scaffolds to represent any kind of resource you want.

 ## first_scaffold - How to generate subsequent scaffolds that include model attributes
 - Within your Nitrous terminal, type the command to scaffold.